Drought

 • Droughts create conditions that threaten human health.
 Examples include degraded drinking water quality, air pollution from wildfires and dust storms, and increased exposures to the fungus that causes Valley Fever and to toxins produced by harmful algal blooms.

-• Many of the impacts of drought on California’s ecosystems disproportionately affect people who depend on these diverse natural resources.
+• Many of the impacts of drought on California’s ecosystems disproportionately affect people who most depend on these diverse natural resources.

 What factors influence this indicator?